 Anterior communicating artery anatomy

 The anterior communicating artery connects the left and right anterior cerebral arteries.

 The anterior communicating artery is the most common location for aneurysms within the circle of Willis.

-These aneurysms can sometimes present pre-rupture with visual field defects due to compression of the optic chiasm
+These aneurysms can sometimes present pre-rupture with visual field defects due to compression of the optic chiasm.

 Once the aneurysm is reached, platinum coils are released into it, causing coagulation within the aneurysm, obliterating it.

-- This procedure is more invasive, requiring a craniotomy to access the aneurysm.
+Clipping is more invasive, requiring a craniotomy to access the aneurysm.